The Proper Name for Stage Curtains

 For more on traveler tracks, see

 We typically hang curtains for temporary purposes with tie-line.
-The curtain with have small metal holes called Grommets, and the tie-line will be run through them.
+The curtain will have small metal holes called Grommets, and the tie-line will be run through them.

 We tie up the curtain to the batten using a Drop Knot, the same knot for tying your shoes.
 Sometimes the head carpenter will ask for an "opera-knot".
 An opera knot simply means running the tie around that batten an extra time before doing your shoe-tie knot.